thoughtbot/ios-on-rails/book/rails/creating_a_geocoded_get_request.md

       end
     end

-Run the test again, and again, our test is failing:
+Run the test again, and again our test is failing:

      NoMethodError:
-       undefined method `near' for #<Class:0x007ffba8583468>
+       undefined method `near` for #<Class:0x007ffba8583468>

 Oh yeah!
 We forgot to actually add the Geocoder gem.
 Let's do that now.